robert-dumitrescu/startup-assignment/README.md

 - forward the elasticsearch port (in a separate terminal): `kubectl port-forward service/elasticsearch-es-http 9200`
 - extract the password in an env variable: `ELASTICSEARCH_PASS=$(kubectl get secret elasticsearch-es-elastic-user -o go-template='{{.data.elastic | base64decode}}')`
 - compile the typescript code: `npx tsc --project ./`
-- run the actual task: `ES_PASS=$ES_PASS node build/populateESOneShot.js`
+- run the actual task: `ES_PASS=$ELASTICSEARCH_PASS node build/populateESOneShot.js`

 # Work logs:
 Monday (~8h) - I'm a little bit behind, I would have liked to have all the infrastructure part done, but I've only gotten the cron job ready.
 It should be slightly easier though, as I was still getting used to Kubernetes.
 Still, decent progress was made.
-Tuesday (~2h) - Caught up with where I wanted to be, managed to setup and connect to Elasticsearch Wednesday (~4h) - Worked on the server
+Tuesday (~2h) - Caught up with where I wanted to be, managed to setup and connect to Elasticsearch
+Wednesday (~4h) - Worked on the server